londonrsteele/FSE_Career_Path/3 Making a Website Responsive/3 Learn CSS - Docs and Debugging/0 Fotomatic/Fotomatic_README.md

-# Fundamentals of CSS > Making a Website Responsive > Learn CSS: Documentation and Debugging > Off-Platform Project: Fotomatic
+# Making a Website Responsive > Learn CSS: Documentation and Debugging > Off-Platform Project: Fotomatic
 ## Project Description
 In this project, you will fix a broken version of a responsive website called Fotomatic.
 You will be provided with specs to help guide you in making